Partial inversion of the 2D attenuated $X$-ray transform with data on an arc: Partial source reconstruction

-\begin{proof} Upon a rotation and translation of the domain $\OM$, we may assume without loss of generality that the arc $\Lambda$ lies in the upper half plane with the endpoints on the real axis.
-In particular, $\OM \cap \{ \im{z}=0\}=L$.
+In this section, we present the method of reconstruction of $f|_{\OM^+}$.
+We start with the non-attenuated case, $a=0$.
+Upon a rotation and translation of the domain $\OM$, we assume without loss of generality that the arc $\Lambda$ lies in the upper half plane with the endpoints on the real axis lying symmetrically about the origin.
+In particular, $\OM \cap \{ \im{z}=0\}=L= (-l,l)$, for some $l>0$, and $\partial\OM^+=\Lambda\cup L$.

+The main idea in our reconstruction method is the recovery of the trace on $L$ of an $\mathcal{L}$-analytic function from its trace on $\Lambda$.
+In the following result, the arc $\Lambda$ and the chord $L$ are considered without their endpoints.